 What inspires you to cook at home?

 - 1 tablespoon butter

 - 1 clove garlic

 - 1 tablespoon olive oil

 - Place each tortilla in an oven safe bowl and shape as desired.
-Place the bowls in oven and bake for 15 minutes, until crispy.
-The finals bowls may be a little soft when they come out of the oven, but will crisp up further when cooled.
+Place the bowls in the oven and bake for 15 minutes, until browned and crispy.
+The tortilla bowls may be slightly soft when removing from the oven oven, but will crisp up as they cool.

-- To assemble the salad, wash the vegetables.
-Chop the lettuce, dice the peppers, and thinly slice the red onion and scallions.
+- Wash and chop the lettuce, dice the peppers, and thinly slice the red onion and green onion.